-39Lang, Manove, and Dickens (2005) studied the effect of discrimination on markets with search by considering a model of racial bias in the labor market.
+39Lang et al. (2005) study the effect of discrimination on markets with search by considering a model of racial bias in the labor market.
 In their model, black and white workers may apply to only one firm, based on a posted wage.
 Firms have a preference to hire white workers, despite small perceived productivity differences.
 As a result, black workers apply to firms where white workers are not expected to apply, realizing lower equilibrium wage rates.
-The intuition from their paper applies in our setting as well; however, the sequential search nature of our model allows us to consider the effect of redlining on realized search costs and adheres more closely to the institutional details of the mortgage market.
+The intuition from their paper applies in our setting as well, however the sequential search nature of our model allows us to consider the effect of redlining on realized search costs and adheres more closely to the institutional details of the mortgage market.